FraunhoferIOSB/FROST-Python-Client/README.md

 Optionally, you can generate Python source code for the OData data model exposed by a FROST-Server (if the OData plugin is enabled).

 - The generator tries ODATA_4.01 first, then ODATA_4.0 ($metadata).
-- If no OData endpoint is available, the client continues to use the existing SensorThings data model (no changes required).
+- If no OData endpoint is available, the generator falls back to the provided metadata.xml (default data model) and generates code from it.

 Usage:
 ```bash